mohan08p/kodekloud-engineer/Configure protected directories in Apache/solution.md

 #### Configure protected directories in Apache

-*NOTE: This lab I did not pass as something wrong I am doing in here.
-The final step is not validated.*

 First, check if apache service is running or not, start if it's not running(as validate the port number on which service is running),

     service httpd status